cris-maillo/synthetix/dev-diary.md

 8. Sale (ChatGPT recommends separating Sale/Order from Payment, but I will keep them together for now)

 And creating relationships in an ERD which can be seen in the final Conceptual ERD.

+## 3nd of August
+Let's move on to the logical data model, adding attributes and data types.